JakeSchroeder/svg2jsx-cli/README.md

 Based on https://github.com/balajmarius/svg2jsx/tree/master/packages/transform

-`Transform SVG into valid JSX with typescript and tailwind syntax`
+- `Transform SVG into valid JSX with typescript and tailwind syntax`
+- `Perfect when you have 100s of icons in figma with no react package/support`

 ```svg
 <svg width="24" height="24" fill="none" viewBox="0 0 24 24">